Room Parent Guidelines

 The Thursday folder is a weekly folder that is sent home with every student.
 If you would like the correspondence to be copied by the PTA on our purple paper and placed in the teacher’s inbox, PLEASE:

-- Email a copy of the materials to Mary Lis with the number of copied needed and the teacher’s name that will receive them.
+- Email a copy of the materials to the Room Parent committee chair with the number of copied needed and the teacher’s name that will receive them.